 - Vilamichu ver Plectranthus Vettiveroides

 Nilavembu, Andrographis paniculatus is known as Kalmegha, Bhunimba, Bhuminimbaka, Vishwambhara, Yavtikta, Kalpanatha, Kirata-tikta in Ayurveda due to its bitter taste.
 It is called Creat in English and is known as the “king of bitters.”

 The aerial part of the plant, used medicinally, contains a large number of chemical constituents, mainly lactones, diterpenoids, diterpene glycosides, flavonoids, and flavonoid glycosides.

-Kalmegha has significant hepatoprotective / liver protective, hepatostimulant, alterative, blood purifier, antibacterial, antifungal, antiviral, choleretic, hypoglycemic, hypocholesterolemic, and adaptogenic effects.
-It is effective diseases of liver such as jaundice, slanginess, enlargement of spleen and chronic undetermined fevers.
+Kalmegha has significant hepatoprotective / the liver protective, hepatostimulant, alterative, blood purifier, antibacterial, antifungal, antiviral, choleretic, hypoglycemic, hypocholesterolemic, and adaptogenic effects.
+It is effective diseases of the liver such as jaundice, slanginess, enlargement of the spleen and chronic undetermined fevers.
 Kalmegh is a bitter tonic.

 Nilavembu is contraindicated in bleeding disorders, hypotension, pregnancy as well as male and female sterility.